What Is a DHT Blocker and What Does It Do?

 - Pink guava

-However, in North American diets, tomatoes are the most common lycopene-rich food.
+In American diets, tomatoes are the most common lycopene-rich dht blocker food.
 Nearly 85 percent of lycopene comes from tomato juice, tomato paste, and other tomato products.
 A cup of tomato juice contains about 23 milligrams of lycopene.
 Processing tomatoes with heat changes lycopene’s bioavailability, allowing for easier absorption and use.

 6. Green Tea

 Green tea is packed with a variety of vitamins and nutrients, as well as a group of water-soluble polyphenols known as catechins.10 The major polyphenol in green tea is epigallocatechin-3 gallate (EGCG).
-Studies have found that EGCG is a direct androgen antagonist that can help to blunt androgen receptor functions and inhibit 5-alpha reductase to promote hair growth.11
+Studies have found that EGCG is a direct androgen antagonist that can help to blunt DHT receptors and inhibit 5-alpha reductase to promote hair growth.11

 Along with your scalp, green tea has been found to help just about every organ in the body.
 Catechins may help protect the brain, heart, and liver, prevent the buildup of fats in your arteries, and promote the health and function of your blood vessels.
 Green tea catechins may also help to burn fat.